becdetat/turtle2openscad/readme.md

 Invalid statements are reported and skipped; execution continues.

-See the [Issues](https://github.com/becdetat/logo2openscad/issues) for more commands that are planned for implementation.
+See [Issues](https://github.com/becdetat/logo2openscad/issues) for more commands that are planned for implementation.
 Because of the scope of the project I'm not planning on making this into a full Logo dialect parser.
-The `LOOP` command is probably as complex as is needed.

 ## Local development